bblanchon/ArduinoStreamUtils/README.md

 ![WriteBufferingStream](https://github.com/bblanchon/ArduinoStreamUtils/raw/master/extras/images/WriteBuffer.svg)

 To add a buffer, decorate the original `Stream` with  `WriteBufferingStream`.
-For example, if your program sends a JSON document via `WiFiClient`, like that:
+For example, if your program sends a JSON document via `WiFiClient` like this:

 ```c++
 serializeJson(doc, wifiClient);